the1dynasty/appfilter_organizing/README.md

 ## Using the GUI
 The GUI allows you to select the folder where your appfilter.xml file and PNG images are located.

 Once you have selected the folder, you can click the "Organize" button to execute the "appfilter_organizer.py" script.
-The script will then read in the appfilter.xml file, organize the apps based on the drawable name in ascending alphabetical order, and save the new file as appfilter_organized.xml to the same folder as your PNG and appfilter.xml.
+The script will then read in the appfilter.xml file, organize the apps based on the drawable name in ascending alphabetical order, and save the new file as appfilter_organized.xml to the same folder as your PNG or WEBP images and appfilter.xml.
 This will NOT overwrite your original "appfilter.xml".

 ## Conclusion
 With these instructions, you should now be able to use the "gui.py" script to organize your appfilter.xml file by drawable name in ascending alphabetical order.